beetbox/beets/docs/plugins/convert.rst

 format) as well as the command and the possibly the file extension.
 ``extension`` is the filename extension to be used for newly transcoded files.
-If only the command is given as a string, the file extension defaults to the format’s name. ``command`` is the command-line to use to transcode audio.
+If only the command is given as a string, the file extension defaults to the format's name. ``command`` is the command-line to use to transcode audio.
 The tokens ``$source`` and ``$dest`` in the command are replaced with the paths to the existing and new file.